 5. How one chooses to equip a personal vehicle is the choice of the individual.
 However if traveling on Company business or electing to initiate a business call with a personal cellular phone, the concepts concerning use stated in this policy also shall apply while operating a non-company vehicle.

+In addition, employees are specifically prohibited from attempting to read documents, write notes or operate laptop computers while driving a vehicle.
+These activities should only be performed with the vehicle safely stopped and parked in an appropriate and safe parking area.

 SAFETY INSPECTIONS

-Employee drivers will are responsible for performing vehicle safety inspections at the beginning of each work shift, prior to driving their vehicles.
+Employee drivers are responsible for performing vehicle safety inspections at the beginning of each work shift, prior to driving their vehicles.
 These inspections must include, but are not limited to, verifying the safe operating condition of the following devices:

 Seat belts